raphlinus/raphlinus.github.io/_posts/2020-02-12-gpu-resources.md

   * To me, this is evidence that Vulkan will simply eat OpenCL's lunch.
 This is still [controversial](https://github.com/KhronosGroup/Vulkan-Ecosystem/issues/42), but Khronos people are insisting there's an "OpenCL Next" roadmap.

+* [OpenCL 3.0](https://www.khronos.org/news/press/khronos-group-releases-opencl-3.0) is recently announced, and their plans do include clspv and related tools to run on a Vulkan.

 ### TensorFlow

 * [MLIR](https://blog.tensorflow.org/2019/04/mlir-new-intermediate-representation.html)